kubermatic/dashboard/.github/ISSUE_TEMPLATE/design.md

 ---
-name: Design Request
+name: Design Draft Request
-about: Request design/ui drafts for Kubermatic Dashboard
+about: Request an UI draft for Kubermatic Kubernetes Platform
 labels: kind/design, team/ui

 ---

-**For what do you want a design draft?**:
+### What do you want a draft of?

-**Requirements how it should look like / what should be in**:
+### Technical outline, functionality